Mao Yang

 Kat Kohorst

-I’m from northern MN, but was able to spend some life-altering years with L’Arche in Vancouver, BC.
-I am also a special education teacher, mostly working with kiddos who are deafblind and/or have autism.
-I am so excited to see this community grow and have an impact in the Twin Cities.
-Guitar player extraordinaire.
+Kat Kohorst is from northern Minnesota, but was able to spend some life-altering years with L’Arche in Vancouver, BC.
+She is also a special education teacher, mostly working with kiddos who are deafblind and/or have autism.
+She is so excited to see this community grow and have an impact in the Twin Cities.

 Danielle Mahoehney

-I grew up in a small town in southeastern Minnesota and learned about L’Arche in college.
-After graduating, I spent two years living in a L’Arche community, where I met my husband.
-We moved to the Twin Cities in 2012 and soon began connecting with others interested in growing L’Arche in the Twin Cities.
-We live in Saint Paul with our four children, and I work in higher education on training, consulting, and research projects to increase the inclusion of people with disabilities within their communities.
+Danielle Mahoehney grew up in a small town in southeastern Minnesota and learned about L’Arche in college.
+After graduating, she spent two years living in a L’Arche community, where she met her husband.
+They moved to the Twin Cities in 2012 and soon began connecting with others interested in growing L’Arche in the Twin Cities.
+Danielle and her husband live in St. Paul with their four children, and she works in higher education on training, consulting, and research projects to increase the inclusion of people with disabilities within their communities.

 Maeve McDevitt